Before you start

 At this point, close the solution file (File > Close Solution, or just quit Visual Studio).
 It will prompt you to save a solution file (.sln).
 Save it in the default location (next to the device adapter project).
 Then, reopen either the device adapter project or the newly saved solution (either will have the same result).
 (This extra step is necessary because Visual Studio does not correctly update its internal state when you add projects that theoretically know their interdependencies.)

-Now select the Debug or Release configuration and the Win32 or x64 platform from the drop-down menus (for various reasons, the Debug configuration does not work for all device adapters).
+Now select the Debug or Release configuration from the drop-down menus (for various reasons, the Debug configuration does not work for all device adapters).
 If everything is configured correctly as described above, you should now be able to simply select Build.

 If you get an LNK1104 error involving